 Calculating the Real Numbers Behind Grazing Cover Crops

 “Killing two birds with one stone” or in the context of cover crops – nourishing both cattle and the land with one crop.
-I am a new employee of Practical Farmers of Iowa, and if there is one thing I’ve learned in my short time here, it’s that grazing cover crops is an efficient and effective way to sustainably use land.
+If there is one thing I’ve learned in my short time here, it’s that grazing cover crops is an efficient and effective way to sustainably use land.

 To many, the benefits of cover crops are not a secret.
 They can improve soil quality, suppress weeds and reduce erosion while also building organic matter.
 So why don’t we see more cover crops planted each year?
 The answer is cost.
 Seed and application expenses are often the main deterrent to farmers.
 Although implementing this sustainable practice has shown to provide many cost-saving benefits in the long-term, farmers are often forced to think in the short-term.

-Thankfully, there is a short-term solution– a way to mitigate costs so you can actually make your money back when planting cover crops.
-The easiest way to do this is by grazing cover crops.
-Kurt Moffitt, a cattle and row crop farmer near Indianola would most definitely agree.
+Thankfully, there is a short-term solution – a way to mitigate costs so you can actually make money back the same year of planting cover crops.
+The easiest way is by grazing cover crops.
+Kurt Moffitt, a cattle and row crop farmer near Indianola, would most definitely agree.
 “We started cover crops as an erosion control measure; I have seen less erosion caused by big spring rains.
 We are using grazing as an attempt to recapture some of the cost of seeding and terminating.”
-This has shown to work quite well for the Moffitt’s.
+This has shown to work quite well for the Moffitts.
 Justifying costs by grazing is a big part of what makes their cover crops profitable.
 The next step is putting pencil to paper to calculate the forage value of cover crops – but how?

-Before Thanksgiving, I visited to the Moffitt farm to show Kurt how to calculate the numbers he was looking for.
-Kurt had just turned out his cows on the cover crops to start grazing – and these cows didn’t hesitate before having their own thanksgiving feast on the turnip and cereal rye mix covering the field.
-We started by clipping random samples of 1×1 sq. ft. areas of ungrazed biomass.
+Before Thanksgiving, I went to Indianola to visit the Moffitt farm to show Kurt how to calculate the numbers he was looking for.
+Kurt had just turned his cows out on cover crops to graze.
+The herd didn’t hesitate having a Thanksgiving feast on Kurt’s lush turnip and cereal rye stand.
+We started by clipping random samples of one-by-one square foot areas of ungrazed biomass.
 Once we collected five randomized samples, we dried and weighed the biomass to get an estimate of how much dry matter each acre provides, using the equation in this factsheet.
 You can then use Iowa State University’s Ag Decision Maker tool, Economics of Cover Crops for analyzing the economic benefits and costs from cover crops, including both harvesting and grazing.

 Kurt’s seed and application costs totaled $38.00 per acre.
-At this point, he has yet to break even, but if he were to graze in the spring this second grazing opportunity would further increase the forage value of the cover crop and is a way Kurt can profit from this practice.
+At this point, he has yet to break even, but if he were to graze in the spring, this second grazing opportunity would further increase the forage value of the cover crop.
+Kurt may even earn a profit from this practice.
 Additionally, these number don’t include cover crop cost-share which help keep farmers profitable.